What is a credit score?

 We’ve created a simple set of guides that you can use to learn about how the banks score applications, and get approved.

 What is shown on my credit file?

-A credit file is a record of your credit history collected by credit reference agencies such as Veda Advantage.
+A credit file is a record of your credit history collected by credit reference agencies such as Veda Advantage (which will likely be rebranded as Equifax in March 2017).
 This information includes details such as a history of all the loan applications you have applied for, defaults on loans, bankruptcy, and other adverse events.